Miguel Vítor

-Miguel Ângelo Leonardo Vítor (מיגל אנז'לו לאונרדו ויטור; born 30 June 1989) is a professional footballer who plays as a centre-back for Israeli Premier League club Hapoel Be'er Sheva, where he is also captain, and for the Israel national team.
+Miguel Ângelo Leonardo Vítor (/pt/; מיגל אנז'לו לאונרדו ויטור; born 30 June 1989) is a professional footballer who plays as a centre-back for Israeli Premier League club Hapoel Be'er Sheva, where he is also captain.

 He spent most of his career with Benfica (mostly as backup), PAOK and Hapoel Be'er Sheva.
-At the latter club, he made more than 275 competitive appearances and won several honours, including the 2016–17 and 2017–18 editions of the Israeli Premier League.
+At the latter club, he made more than 275 competitive appearances and won several honours, including the 2016–17, 2017–18 and 2025–26 editions of the Israeli Premier League.

 Born in Portugal, Vítor represented Portugal at youth level before switching his allegiance to Israel in 2022.

 Club career

 Benfica

 Vítor was born in Torres Vedras, Lisbon District.
 Having been promoted from S.L.
 Benfica's junior squad for the 2007–08 season, he made his debut for the first team in August 2007, appearing in both the Primeira Liga, against Vitória de Guimarães, and the UEFA Champions League, facing F.C.
 Copenhagen in the third qualifying round; this was because habitual starters Luisão and David Luiz were sidelined with injuries.

 Like Romeu Ribeiro, Vítor was loaned to Liga de Honra side C.D.
 Aves in January 2008 until the end of the season.
 Subsequently, he returned to Benfica, being relatively used in his first full campaign.

 In early July 2010, Vítor joined English Championship club Leicester City in a season-long loan, teaming up with compatriots Moreno and manager Paulo Sousa.
 He made his debut on 21 September in a 2–1 win over Portsmouth in the third round of the League Cup at Fratton Park.
 On 6 November he scored his first professional goal, heading from a Martyn Waghorn free kick after 18 minutes in an eventual 2–0 victory against Barnsley at Oakwell.

 On 19 December 2010, Vítor suffered a pulled hamstring in a 3–0 away defeat to Ipswich Town, being sidelined for three months.
 He netted twice on his return, a 3–0 win at Scunthorpe United on 12 March 2011.

-Vítor subsequently returned to Benfica, being completely ostracised by manager Jorge Jesus – as practically all Portuguese players – and even being demoted to the B team.
+Vítor subsequently returned to Benfica, being completely ostracised by manager Jorge Jesus and even being demoted to the B team.
 After he refused to renew his contract, he left in late May 2013.